-Dry ice / ethanol alcohol slush - Obtain dry ice from the large gray bin near to mass spec room door.
-Powderize the dry ice by placing two scoops of dry-ice nuggets into a nylon bag and pound with a rubber mallet.
-Very few nuggets should be left.
-Place the powderized dry ice into the green storage container.
+-80 °C ethanol slush - Historically we powderized dry ice and mixed it with cooled ethanol.
+We now just keep the ethanol cool with liquid nitrogen.
 Obtain the two stainless steel dewars that are stored in the walk-in freezer along with a 4 L bottle of ethanol (called Reagent Alcohol and is 80 % ethanol).
-Dump both slushes into a white dish tub (under sink if not already on bench top), scrapping out dry ice that may be stuck at the bottoms.
-Pour liquid nitrogen into the white tube with the slush and stir with the a wooden dowel.
-Use the handheld thermometer to measure the slush temperature.
-Once it is cold enough, add a few scoops of powdered dry ice, stir, and pour back into both stainless steel dewars, trying to pour equal amounts of ethanol and dry ice into each dewar (ethanol tends to pour first).
-If you are starting from pure ethanol (cold or room temperature), you will need an amount equal to one full stainless steel dewar.
+Dump both dewars full of ethanol into a white dish tub (under sink if not already on bench top).
+Pour liquid nitrogen into the white tube with the ethanol and stir with the a wooden dowel.
+Use the handheld thermometer to measure the ethanol temperature.
+Once it is below -100 °C, pour back into both stainless steel dewars, trying to pour equal amounts of ethanol into each dewar.
 Room temperature ethanol is stored under the fume hood labeled "Flammable" furthest from the door (also check other flammable hoods throughout the lab).
-Then cool with liquid nitrogen as described above.
-Once you have the ethanol cold enough, add enough dry ice to make both stainless steel dewards full to the line near the top.
-The labview script will not advance unless the labview measured temperature is below -80*C. This is most efficiently achieved by getting the temperature -90 to -110 *C while preparing the dewars.
+The labview script will not advance unless the labview measured temperature is below -80*C. This is most efficiently achieved by getting the temperature below -100 *C while preparing the dewars.
 The labview temperature measurement is dampened or severely delayed compared with the handheld temperature measurement.
 You may notice that the slushes stored in the freezer become difficult to stir over time (weeks).
 They gradually condense water from the atmosphere making the slush more and more solid and less and less slush.
 If this is the case, dump the water laden slush into a white tub and allow it to warm before discarding it down the drain.
-Then, start with room temperature ethanol as in the beginning of this paragraph.
-Use the hand-held digital thermometer to verify the slushes are between -110 and -90 °C.
+If you have just set this old ethanol aside to warm you will need to start with room temperature ethanol as in the beginning of this paragraph.
+Use the hand-held digital thermometer to verify the slushes are below -100 °C, but not below -120 °C.

 Liquid nitrogen dewars - Dump out the water that is probably in the bottom of these three dewars before filling them with liquid nitrogen.
 Fill all three liquid nitrogen dewars to be 1-2 cm from the top of the dewar.
 If you choose to fill the T0 dewar while it is on the lab bench and then raise it into place, wear gloves, and plan on topping off the dewar after the tubing has cooled.

-T3 ethanol dewar - Remove foil lid from T3 ethanol dewar and top off with the same ethanol as in the dry ice / ethanol slush.
+T3 ethanol dewar - Remove foil lid from T3 ethanol dewar and top off with the same ethanol as in the -80 °C ethanol slush.
 The level of ethanol should be very near full, no more than 1 cm below the top of the dewar.
-NOTE - The ethanol temperature should be -20 *C. If you are ready to drop your first sample and the trap is not that cold yet, drop a single nugget of dry ice into this dewar to speed things along.
-This trap will also harvest water from the atmosphere, as with the dry ice / ethanol slush dewars.
+NOTE - The ethanol temperature should be -20 *C. This trap will also harvest water from the atmosphere, as with the -80 °C ethanol slush dewars.
 If you notice the immersion cooler turning on and off frequently, its time to dump the ethanol into a white dish tub until it warms up to room temperature before dumping it down the drain.
-You will probably have to completely remove the immersion probe, so make sure you note the location of all the pieces before you take it apart.
+The easiest way to do this is start a syphon and get as much of it out into a white tube set on the floor as you can.
 Fill the dewar with fresh ethanol and allow to cool.

-** The dry ice / ethanol slush dewars are always to the left of the liquid nitrogen dewars within a lifter platform. **
+** The -80 °C ethanol slush dewars are always to the left of the liquid nitrogen dewars within a lifter platform. **

 So far you have familiarized yourself with the software, weighed your samples, loaded your samples, prepared all dewars, loaded new acid if needed, and leak checked the autosampler if needed.
 Now it is time to start running your samples through the preparation line.
-This set of instructions assumes you have completed steps 1-9 in the Quick Start section.
+This set of instructions assumes you have completed steps 1-9 in the Terse Procedure.